8 Best Phlebotomy Schools in Iowa

 However, their responsibilities are much greater as they must adhere to numerous health policies.

-Besides medical and computer knowledge that a good phlebotomist must be familiar with, he/she has to be talkative, communicative, compassionate, and patient as he/she will have to deal with various kinds of people.
+Besides medical and computer knowledge that a good phlebotomist must be familiar with, he/she has to be talkative, communicative, compassionate, and patient, as he/she will have to deal with various kinds of people.

 National Certifying Organizations For Phlebotomists

 • American Medical Technologists.
-Work experience, followed by an oral or written exam is obligatory so as to get this certificate.
+Work experience, followed by an oral or written exam, is obligatory to get this certificate.
 Plus, a renewal every three years through CEU and re-examination is required.

-• American Society for Clinical Pathology, Besides training or work experience, an oral or written exam has to be completed to be able to get this license.
+• American Society for Clinical Pathology.
+Besides training or work experience, an oral or written exam has to be completed to be able to get this license.
 The renewal every ten years through CEU is an obligatory requirement as well.

-• American Society of Phlebotomy Technicians, This certificate can be reached after passing a practical and written exam, An annual CEUs is required to maintain certification.
+• American Society of Phlebotomy Technicians.
+This certificate can be obtained after passing a practical and written exam.
+An annual CEUs is required to maintain certification.

 • National Phlebotomy Association.
 This certificate can be achieved easily if you pass an oral or written exam.